 Anthony Montagna, III is an experienced Norfolk Reckless Driving and Traffic Defense Lawyer.
 He represents students, local, vacationers, and military service men and women in Norfolk, Virginia Beach, Hampton, Suffolk, Newport News, Williamsburg/James City County, Accomack County, Northampton County, Portsmouth, York County, New Kent County, Isle of Wight and Southampton County, VA.
-He has practiced law for close to 29 years.
+He has practiced law for over 30 years.

 When you meet Anthony Montagna, III for the first time at your free initial consultation, you will know immediately that he cares about you and your case.
 Anthony will explain the elements and the penalty for your charge and explain your reasonable fee and payment plan.
 Most importantly, Anthony will talk about becoming your family lawyer and developing a relationship with you for future representation if the need ever develops.

 Anthony Montagna prides himself in giving back to our brave military men and women.
 Anthony offers a military discount and encourages his military clients to recommend his services to their friends and family.

 Anthony is A+ rated by the Better Business Bureau.
 As one of the most experienced Traffic Defense Lawyers, Anthony will carefully prepare the best defense for your traffic violation.
 He knows how to approach the officers to find out as much information about your case and to file motions for discovery.
 Additionally, Anthony will advise you of the steps to take to obtain your license if you are charged with driving on a suspended license.